Laidout/laidout/deb/HOWTOMAKEDEB.md

  Most of these notes are to help the developer(s) package Laidout for releases.
  If you just want to make a deb package yourself, skip down to "build the package".

+ There are probably a number of problems and inefficiencies with this process.
+ Please submit patches to streamline!

 MAKING LAIDOUT DEB PACKAGE AND SRC TARBALL
 ------------------------------------------